Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 * `<Name`: Indicates an attribute should be exposed as input (in the front end).
 * `Name>`: Indicates an attribute should be exposed as output (in the front end).
 * `<Name>`: Indicates an attribute should be exposed as both input and output (in the front end).
-* `~Name`: Indicates a front-end only attribute (core engine will just ignore), useful for things like front-end native behaviors and styling attributes.
+* `%Name`: Indicates a front-end only attribute (core engine will just ignore), useful for things like front-end native behaviors and styling attributes.
+* `~`: Attribute level comments.

 NODE ATTRIBUTES HAS NO CONCEPT OF TYPE AND VALUES ARE REPRESENTED EXPLICITLY AS STRINGS!
 This sacrifices a bit storage efficiency but greatly simplifies serialization and parsing.
 They may have "types" but it's for annotation purpose only - real types are only evaluated during execution/interpretation/compilation time!
 The string-based nature is expected and reasonable for anything that's user-authored.
 For larger contents, we can consider using payloads for that purpose.
 Nodes do not need to explicitly be aware of their payloads/caches - those are stored in a separate section.